-The ADC121C021 uses the supply $(V_A)$ as the reference.
-With that said, $V_A$ must be treated as a reference.
-The analog-to-digital conversion will only be as precise as the reference $(V_A)$ .
-Therefore, the reference $(V_A)$ should be free of noise.
-It is also recommended that the reference be driven by a voltage source with low output impedance.
+The ADC121C021 uses the supply (V_A) as the reference, so V_A must be treated as a reference.
+The analog-to-digital conversion will only be as precise as the reference (V_A) , so the supply voltage should be free of noise.
+The reference should be driven by a low output impedance voltage source.

-The Applications section provides recommended ways to drive the reference $(V_A)$ appropriately.
-Refer to Section 2.1 for details.
+The Applications section provides recommended ways to drive the ADC reference input appropriately.
+Refer to Section 2.1 TYPICAL APPLICATION CIRCUIT for details.